abellusc/funkythreads/README.md

 A simple library for running a CPU-intensive sync function inside a worker thread without having to create a module.
 This library leverages dynamic code evaluation (via `new Function`) to allow you to pass a function and have it dynamically evaluated inside another thread.
 All evaluation logic happens inside the other thread, so there is little performance loss.

+This is a very basic library with limited features.

 ## Installation and Usage

 **This module requires that you use v11.0.0+ to leverage the currently experimental features of worker threads.**